realQuartzi/Quartzified/README.md

 ## Unity

 Requires UnityEngine.dll & UnityEngine.UI.dll to be in your project.
-(The UnityEngine.UI.dll is now seperate from UnityEngine.dll & and is available through the package manager!)
+(The UnityEngine.UI.dll is now separate from UnityEngine.dll & and is available through the package manager!)

 The Unity DLL is compiled with the .Net 4.72 Framework which is compatible with: